patmalcolm91/BikeSimulatorTools/README.md

 #### TriggeredFlows
 Class for connecting Trigger state changes to DynamicFlow enable and disable events.
 Checks all triggers and enables/disables flows when the corresponding Trigger object registers the specified event.

+### RouteTools
+Contains miscellaneous tools for dealing with routes, departures, and arrivals.
+A function for replicating and extending random departure position functionality for people is included (currently this can only be done in TraCI with vehicles, and not people.